-Study will enable you to develop your knowledge and understanding of Islam, Middle Eastern culture and the Arabic language and will build your academic confidence by concentrating on research, critical thinking, writing and communication skills.
+Study will enable you to develop your knowledge and understanding of Islam, Middle Eastern culture and the Arabic language.
+It will build your academic confidence by concentrating on research, critical thinking, writing and communication skills.

 On successful completion you can progress on to level 2 of a degree in Arabic, Middle Eastern and Islamic Studies at the University of Leeds.

 The part time variant is taught one day a week.
 We know that many mature and part time students face unique challenges, including balancing academic study with family and work commitments.
 For that reason, the Lifelong Learning Centre provides specialist guidance, advice and support to mature and part time students, from pre-application right through to graduation and beyond.